jrkoonce-invis/portfolio/src/projects_posts/Graffiti Map.md

 **Technologies**
 - Frontend -> <a href="https://react.dev/" target="_blank">ReactJS</a> is the main driver for the frontend.
 Many components are borrowed from <a href="https://mui.com/joy-ui/getting-started/" target="_blank">MUI React Components</a> (JOY UI Core).
 The map element is an extension of <a href="https://leafletjs.com/" target="_blank">LeafletJS</a> for React named <a href="https://react-leaflet.js.org/" target="_blank">React Leaflet</a>.
 - Backend -> <a href="https://flask.palletsprojects.com/en/3.0.x/" target="_blank">Flask</a> is the main driver for the backend.
-It will be a data meditaor between the database and the frontened.
+It is a data meditaor between the database and the frontened.
 - Database -> <a href="https://www.mongodb.com/" target="_blank">MongoDB</a> is the database of choice.
-It will house the grafiti location, type, and model data.
+It houses the grafiti location, type, and model data.

 **Next Steps**
 - Collect Graffiti data around campus